zaitken1/blackjack-game/README.md

   * Once dealer stops, and neither player bust, compare each number to 21.
 Whoever is closer wins!

-* Pseudocode the outline of your game before you write any code.

-* Create functions if you begin to repeat yourself.

 ## Links

 Live application: https://zaitken1.github.io/blackjack-game/